We aim to show how 5G can make Dorset a better place to live, work and visit.

 - Innovation Accelerator.
 Advanced 5G mobile connectivity will be provided at the heart of Dorset Innovation Park, a Local Enterprise Zone and advanced-engineering centre which already supports large and small companies that develop innovative connected products and services.

-- Rural Business Accelerator.
+- Rural Community Accelerator.
 Based on the Lulworth Estate, we will use new mobile services to unlock social and commercial benefits.

 - Connected Coast.
 Connectivity along the coast can often be poor which hampers emergency response.
 This research area will focus on improving public coastal safety by increasing access to digital communication services for first responder organisations such as the RNLI and Maritime & Coastguard Agency as well as the General Lighthouse Authority.